DANCING PANDAS

 Terau Beach Bungalows

 If you are coming to Kiribati for pleasure, then a visit to one of the other islands is a must.
 We decided to go to the island of Abaiang.
-A true beach lovers paradise of Kiribati.
+Abaiang has some of the best beaches in Kiribati.

 Getting There